West Kowloon Cultural District Art Park

 - Freespace: A Black Box and an Outdoor Stage.
 The Black Box will be a flexible space located in the centre of the Park for standing and seated events across all genres, and will accommodate up to 900 people.

 - The Lawn: A flexible space in the western area of the Park, capable of accommodating over 10,000 standing visitors for outdoor festivals, classical or pop music concerts, and other performances.
 A further flexible event space is planned for the southern segment of the Park near the waterfront, capable of hosting up to 5,000 people standing.

-In the past two years the Park site has been used as a stage for large-scale public events and festivals.
-So far the site has welcomed more than 660,000 visitors to events such as the West Kowloon Bamboo Theatre, Mobile M+: INFLATION!, Clockenflap, BloHK Party and Freespace Fest, one of Hong Kong’s biggest outdoor festivals.
+On 28th May 2019, the Art Park and the major part of the Waterfront promanade was opened together with the second performance venue within the plan: FREESPACE.
+In the past years the Park site has been used as a stage for large-scale public events and festivals.
+Automated bicycle rental system in Hong Kong was also installed on the site.
+So far the site has welcomed more than 660,000 visitors yearly to events such as the West Kowloon Bamboo Theatre, Mobile M+: INFLATION!, Clockenflap, BloHK Party and Freespace Happenings, one of Hong Kong’s biggest outdoor festivals.
 These events are an important marker of growing audiences and successful programming, building anticipation for the opening of the major venues in the District and encouraging greater engagement with the arts.
-Earlier this year the first automated bicycle rental system in Hong Kong was also installed on the site.

 - West Kowloon Cultural District Authority

 - Dennis Lau & Ng Chun Man Architects & Engineers (Hong Kong) Ltd (DLN), ACLA (Hong Kong)